47% of an ad’s value is used up within the first 3 seconds.

 Is there a new competitor on the prowl?
 Sending offers to existing customers during this time is a great way to avoid losing customers.

 Carousels are helpful in all stages of the buyer’s journey and have high click-through-rates.
-A carousel is a series of images or videos. it can be used to:
+A carousel is a series of images or videos, sort of like a mini slideshow. it can be used to:

 - Tell a story